trainingmode/ShaderFold/README.md

 ## **Notes**

 This is a basic Defold project template for porting ShaderToy shaders.
-To learn how to port ShaderToy shaders to Defold, check out the [Official Defold ShaderToy Tutorial](https://defold.com/tutorials/shadertoy/).
+To learn how to port ShaderToy code to Defold, check out the [Official Defold ShaderToy Tutorial](https://defold.com/tutorials/shadertoy/).
 See [DefFX](https://github.com/subsoap/deffx), [Defold Shader Examples](https://github.com/subsoap/defold-shader-examples), [Defold Shaders](https://github.com/subsoap/defold-shaders), [DefFragments](https://github.com/paweljarosz/defragments), [Pixel Planets](https://github.com/selimanac/defold-pixel-planets), and [Glitch Defold](https://github.com/TheKing009/glitch-defold) for Defold-specific shaders implemented with best practices.

 The goal of this project is to provide a template for porting and playing with code, not reimplement every ShaderToy input.

-This is in development, not well tested, and suffers multiple issues.
+This is in development, not well tested, and suffers issues.
 Many shaders require fine tuning for resolution and input parity.
 Feel free to [open an issue](https://github.com/trainingmode/ShaderFold/issues/new) for any problems you encounter or improvements.

 -----